Josueviillaa/llama/README.md

 # llama
-Simple C program to calculate the population of llamas.
+Simple C program to calculate the population of llamas.🦙🦙